-Custom itinerary, private guide and vehicle, sometimes a surprising happening not stick to the original plan: the private tour is all that and much more.
-Through these Odyssey guests' travel stories you will catch 5 amazing facts about the private tour and how it changes the way people travel.
+Custom itinerary, private guide, and vehicle, sometimes a surprising happening does not stick to the original plan: the private tour is all that and much more.
+Through these Odynovo guests' travel stories, you will catch 5 amazing facts about the private tour and how it changes the way people travel.

-Just returned from a 16-day China private tour booked through Odyssey, Deborah thinks the whole trip "has excellent value without question", quoted from her review left on Odyssey's Facebook page.
+Just returned from a 16-day China private tour booked through Odynovo, Deborah thinks the whole trip "has excellent value without question", quoted from her review left on Odynovo's Facebook page.

-In mid-April, Deborah decided on a reasonable-priced trip to China with her husband and three daughters.
-Recalling her last travel with a big group a "rushed" experience, she was seeking flexibilities this time.
-That's how she contacted Odyssey but also bet on a few group tour companies because rumor has it that the cost for a private tour could be too high to afford.
+In mid-April, Deborah decided on a reasonably-priced trip to China with her husband and three daughters.
+Recalling her last travel with a big group as a "rushed" experience, she was seeking flexibility this time.
+That's how she contacted Odynovo but also bet on a few group tour companies because rumor has it that the cost for a private tour could be too high to afford.

-If you are pondering that "affordable" actually equals to degraded tour service…No, this doesn't exist in Odyssey's dictionary.
-Selected hotel, trusted driver, best quality vehicle, professional tour guides in every city, the standard remains premium and stands out in the industry.
-As a matter of fact, Odyssey exceeds expectation from time to time by offering free bottled water, snack pack, portable Wi-Fi and so forth to make sure her guests have a fantastic travel experience.
-"Really worth it" is the phrases commonly used by Odyssey guests to describe their tour, and we are totally not surprised about it.
+If you are pondering that "affordable" actually equals degraded tour service…No, this doesn't exist in Odynovo's dictionary.
+With selected hotels, trusted drivers, the best quality vehicles, and professional tour guides in every city, the standard remains premium and stands out in the industry.
+As a matter of fact, Odynovo exceeds expectations from time to time by offering free bottled water, snack packs, portable Wi-Fi, and so forth to make sure her guests have a fantastic travel experience.
+"Really worth it" is the phrase commonly used by Odynovo guests to describe their tour, and we are totally not surprised about it.

-Professional, caring, competitive are the key features of Odyssey's private tour service.
+Professional, caring, and competitive are the key features of Odynovo's private tour service.

 2. Your travel consultant can offer what the Internet can't

 Mavis at Sigiriya, Sri Lanka.
-Odyssey travel consultants regularly visit the destinations they excel at to "vet" attractions, hotels and restaurants in a bid to recommend highlights for guests.
+Odynovo travel consultants regularly visit the destinations they excel at to "vet" attractions, hotels, and restaurants in a bid to recommend highlights for guests.